-Primarily, it will be necessary to install a carbon monoxide detector.
+Since you can get carbon monoxide poisoning from propane, it will be necessary to install a carbon monoxide detector.
 You will also have to ensure that there is enough ventilation in the indoor space in which you intend to use the forced air propane heater.

 Do Forced Air Propane Heaters Smell?